danielycheng/Color-Capture-Android-App/README.md

 ##Fun Tidbits
 - I used lights to show the captured color that is sent through POST JSON.
 - I used the camera to take pictures for pixel analysis.
-- I used Twitter with a Java library for the Twitter API called Twitter4J.
+- I used Twitter with a Java library for the Twitter API called Twitter4J and OAuth.
 You may find our twitter page at https://twitter.com/LEDColorCapture.